 For more information, please contact the CEO at firstname.lastname@example.org or 410-337-6191.

-What are the steps to Apply for Academic Credit?
+What are the steps to Register for an internship course?

 In order to recognize the learning that occurs in internships, academic departments may award credit for an internship if a student gains approval from a faculty internship sponsor within the department they wish to receive credit from and the internship is related to a student's major or career goals.
 Internship courses are implemented at the departmental level.
 Each department has established internship courses that are specific to their department with distinct prerequisites and academic requirements.